 Linens, bath towels, and pillows are not provided.
 Please consult with your roommate prior to making plans for bunks, carpets, TV, refrigerator, etc. Pets are not permitted, except aquarium fish.

 The laundry room is located on the first floor of the second tower.
 The laundry room contains six washers and six dryers.
-Campus laundry rooms use water-saving and energy-saving high efficiency washers.
-Please follow all directions—including use of HE detergent.
+Campus laundry rooms use water-saving and energy-saving high-efficiency washers.
+Please follow all directions—including the use of HE detergent.

 Clayton A. Hall Facts